From November 2023, non-EU visitors to Europe's Schengen member countries will need to apply for ETIAS or a Schengen visa

 Nationals who need to apply for ETIAS

-Anyone who currently can visit any of the Schengen member countries without a Schengen visa will need to apply for ETIAS when the system is in place, which should be by the end of 2022.
-At present, nationals of these 57 countries are affected:
+Anyone who currently can visit any of the Schengen member countries without a Schengen visa will need to apply for ETIAS when the system is in place.
+At present, nationals of these 59 countries or territories are affected:

 - Antigua and Barbuda